 Stefan Koppelkamm, kkmm.de

-The studio is available for rent by the week (Monday to Monday).
-Arrival: Monday after 5 pm
+The studio is available for rent by the week (Sunday to Sunday).

-The rental price includes: bed linen, towels, weekly cleaning for extended stays, final cleaning, electricity and water charges, heating, Wifi.
+The rental price includes bed linen, towels, electricity, water charges and Wifi.